-A description of the listed threatened species and ecological communities identified below (including EPBC Act listed status, distribution, life history, habitats etc.).
+The EIS should provide a description of the listed threatened species and ecological communities identified below including EPBC Act listed status, distribution, life history, habitats etc.

-The EIS should consider and assess the impacts to the listed threatened species and communities and any others that are found to be or may potentially be present in areas that may be impacted by the project.
-The EIS should identify which component of the project is of relevance to each species or community or if the threat of impact relates to consequential actions, resulting from:
+The EIS should consider and assess the impacts to the identified listed threatened species and communities and any others that are found to be or may potentially be present in areas that may be impacted by the project.
+The EIS should identify which component of the project is of relevance to each species or community or if the threat of impact relates to consequential actions.
+Impacts may result from:

-- decrease in the size of a population or a long term adverse affect on an ecological community - reduction in the area of occupancy of the species or extent of occurrence of the ecological community - fragmentation an existing population or ecological community - disturbance or destruction of habitat critical to the survival of the species or ecological community - disruption of the breeding cycle of a population - modification, destruction, removal, isolate or reduction of the availability or quality of habitat to the extent that the species is likely to decline - modification or destruction of abiotic (non-living) factors (such as water, nutrients, or soil) necessary for the ecological community's survival - the introduction of invasive species that are harmful to the species or ecological community becoming established - interference with the recovery of the species or ecological community - action which may be inconsistent with a recovery plan.
+- a decrease in the size of a population or a long term adverse affect on an ecological community - a reduction in the area of occupancy of the species or extent of occurrence of the ecological community - fragmentation an existing population or ecological community - disturbance or destruction of habitat critical to the survival of the species or ecological community - disruption of the breeding cycle of a population - modification, destruction, removal, isolate or reduction of the availability or quality of habitat to the extent that the species is likely to decline - modification or destruction of abiotic (non-living) factors (such as water, nutrients, or soil) necessary for the ecological community's survival - the introduction of invasive species that are harmful to the species or ecological community becoming established - interference with the recovery of the species or ecological community - actions which may be inconsistent with a recovery plan.